plumber-sc/plumber-sc/README.md

 ### Compatibility

 Plumber is compatible with Sitecore Commerce 8.2.1 and Sitecore Commerce 9 and up.
-If you're using Sitecore Commerce 8.2.1 notice that you can leave the `IdentityServerUrl` config entry empty as this version doesn't use Identity Server.
+If you're using Sitecore Commerce 8.2.1 see: [Using Plumber with Sitecore Commerce 8.2.1](#commerce821)

 ## Installing Plumber